bcgov/DevEx-Roadmap/_pages/index.md

 <div class="page-section">

-The BCDevExchange is experimenting with new ways for tech innovators and government to work together, grow B.C.’s economy, and make services for British Columbians better.
+The BC Developers’ Exchange (BCDevExchange) is experimenting with new ways for tech innovators and government to work together, grow B.C.’s economy, and make services for British Columbians better.

 To build better technology services and help B.C.’s tech industry grow we are: